 - Freak Out: 聲gela has one after fighting with an infected and mistakenly believes that she's been bitten.

 - Full-Frontal Assault: The Medeiros girl.
-Well, she is wearing underpants, but still.
+Well, she is wearing underpants, but nothing else.

 - Heroic BSOD: The younger officer has a brief one after he is forced to gun down Mrs. Izquierdo.

 - Heroic Sacrifice: Many see Manu doing this when he chooses to guard the apartment's door alone in the darkness, while Pablo and 聲gela are looking for the building keys inside.

 - Hollywood Darkness: Averted: We see the action through a two-man tv crew's camera, when the light goes out, the camera light comes on, but when the camera light bites the dust, it gets very dark.

 - A House Divided: Well, an apartment complex.
 The inhabitants never fully reach this level seeing as how the infection happens so fast people rarely get the chance to argue with one another.